-Just like how a thief can break into your home, malware is a virtual perpetrator that sneaks into your computer without you knowing it.
-The worst things are not only they can change security settings, but they also steal your personal information and even corrupt your important files.
+Malware, short for “malicious software” is the cyberspace thief, a virtual perpetrator that sneaks into your computer.
+The worst things are they can change security settings, steal your personal information, and even corrupt your important files.
 To protect your devices, know how to recognize a malware attack and the safety measures you can do.

 <<Thinking of a hotspot for your protection?
 We reviewed the 13 best portable hotspots you can use when in a public place.

 In general, malware is a threat to your device, personal, and cybersecurity.
-It’s like a sledgehammer that overruns and performs tasks such as encrypting, deleting files, altering information, hacking computer functions, and worst is stealing.
+It is like a sledgehammer that overruns tasks such as encrypting, deleting files, altering information, hacking computer functions, and stealing.
 While every malware’s destructive capacity may work differently, a combined worm and Trojan horse, for instance, can leave endless damage.

 Symantec recently reported around 246 million new malware variants tracked in 2018.
 The danger is that the number of attack groups using destructive malware is on the rise.